-Mark Brackney has been a teacher at CEEC for the past eight years.
-He has been married to his wife, Christine, for twenty-nine years.
+Mark Brackney has been a teacher at CEEC for the past nine years.
+He has been married to his wife, Christine, for thirty years.
 They are blessed with seven children and have always home-schooled.
-Their five oldest children have been a part of CEEC.
+Their six oldest children have been a part of CEEC.
 Mark received a B.R.E.
-(Bachelor of Religious Education) degree from Rochester College, a Christian liberal arts college in MI.
+(Bachelor of Religious Education) degree from Rochester College, a Christian liberal arts college in Michigan.
 He received his M.A.
 (Master of Arts in Ministry) degree from Oklahoma Christian University.
-They moved to Knoxville in January of 2003 where he currently preaches for the Arlington Church of Christ in North Knoxville.
+They moved to Knoxville in January of 2003 where he currently serves as the minister for the Arlington Church of Christ in North Knoxville.
 Before that, he worked for the Rochester Church of Christ for twelve years in various roles (campus ministry, youth ministry, family life ministry).
 He taught adjunct classes in Bible for Rochester College (Rochester Hills, MI) for ten years before moving to Knoxville.
 He loves the classroom and the interaction with students.
 He says it is a joy to watch them grow in their faith.

-Michelle Wilkins has been a homeschool mom for 13 years.
-Her family has been involved at Knoxville area cooperatives throughout that time.
-Married with three children she has lived in every major city in the state of Tennessee.
-She has a joy of learning and reading and making education something others enjoy as well.
-She and her husband have spent years leading children's and college ministries on top of raising their own three children, all of whom are homeschooled, one of which graduated spring of 2020.
-Prior to beginning teaching in the classroom, Michelle was a pediatric physical therapist, earning her bachelors from the University of Tennessee at Chattanooga and later her doctorate in physical therapy with a concentration in education from Boston University.
+Michelle Wilkins has been a homeschool mom for 14 years and her family has been involved at Knoxville area cooperatives throughout that time.
+Married with three children, she has lived in every major city in the state of Tennessee.
+She has a joy of learning, reading, and making education something others enjoy themselves.
+She and her husband have spent years many years in children's and college ministries.
+Michelle earned a B.S. from University of Tennessee, Chattanooga and a doctorate in physical therapy with a concentration in education from Boston University.
+She worked as a pediatric physical therapist.
 She hopes to give students a view of science that they can apply to their everyday world.
 She also hopes to show students that science is something to engage and explore not just memorize for a test.

-Mike Meade is beginning his first year as the Choir and Advanced Ensemble director/teacher at CEEC.
-He and his wife, Kaylee, have been married for seven years and have a baby boy, DJ, born just last October.
+Mike Meade is the Choir and Advanced Ensemble director/teacher at CEEC.
+He and his wife, Kaylee, have been married for eight years and have two children.
 Mike has served as a vocal director in numerous capacities within church ministry.
 Having been involved in youth choir and vocal ensembles throughout high school, he has a strong passion for leading students to develop a love for vocal singing through an interactive and engaging environment.
 Mike received a B.R.E.
 (Bachelor of Religious Education) from Midwestern Baptist College (Orion, MI).
 He served as a youth pastor for five years in Knoxville before moving to take a senior pastor position in rural Virginia.
-Last year he and his wife moved back home to East Tennessee where he now serves as the children’s pastor at Clear Springs Baptist Church (Corryton, TN).
+Mike and his wife recently moved back home to East Tennessee where he now serves as the children’s pastor at Clear Springs Baptist Church (Corryton, TN).
 He is excited and thrilled at the opportunity to lead our students in vocal singing at CEEC.

 Renae Feathers holds a Bachelor of Science degree in Business Management from the University of Maryland.
 In addition, she is a certified Six Sigma Black Belt with over 13 years of experience leading Six Sigma projects in cross-functional and global teams.
 (Six Sigma is a process improvement methodology utilizing statistical methods and verifiable data to drive effective management decisions.)
-She has also taught a variety of subjects in homeschool co-ops for the past 8 years, including Algebra I and II for CEEC in the 2019-2020 academic year.
+She has also taught a variety of subjects in homeschool co-ops for the past 9 years, including Algebra I, II and Precalculus at CEEC.
 Math has always been her first love as it reveals a favorite character quality of God - his unchanging nature - He is the same yesterday, today, and tomorrow.

 Shelley Stockton is an East Tennessee native.
 She graduated from Temple Baptist Academy in Powell

-and she has earned an Associate degree in Nursing from Pellissippi State Community College and a
+and she earned an Associate degree in Nursing from Pellissippi State Community College and a

 Bachelor of Science degree in Science Education from Pensacola Christian College.
 She taught in a